 Inappropriate behavior will not be tolerated.
 If asked to stop behaving inappropriately or in a harassing way, you should comply immediately.

 - FEW Japan reserves the right to take appropriate action, including warning the offender, refusing entry to or removing any party from an event or meeting sponsored by FEW at any time.
-We also reserve the right to take appropriate action in response to inappropriate behavior at Partner events to which FEW Japan and its members have been invited.
+We also reserve the right to take appropriate action in response to inappropriate behavior at Sponsor events to which FEW Japan and its members have been invited.
 All determinations are at the sole discretion of FEW Japan and/or its partners, and the decision of the leading FEW Japan representative will be final.

 - Severe breaches of this FEW Japan Code of Conduct may result in a motion for revocation of membership (or refusal of membership upon future application) being brought before the FEW Japan Board of Directors in line with procedures outlined in the FEW Japan Constitution and/or disqualification from participating in future events.